ncsa/ncsa_system_documentation/docs/source/software/index.rst

 Third-Party Software
 =======================

-Third-party software that is supported on NCSA computing resources.
+Packaged Third-party software available on NCSA computing resources.
+These packages include both software from commercial vendors as well as software provided open-source from collaborations.

 .. toctree::
    :maxdepth: 2